Liam-Malone/Liam-Malone/README.md

 - Lua
 .... that list continues on.
 I'm not a master in any of those, but I program enough to adapt to whatever language I need to use.

-Got any recommendations for tweaks to the configs/forks I keep up here?
-If it's a functionality thing, I'd love to hear it.
-If it's just personal preference...
+Got any recommendations for tweaks to the configs/forks I keep up here? \n If it's a functionality thing, I'd love to hear it. \n If it's just personal preference...
 I mean why not, lemme know.

 <!---